-One of the world's most recognisable logos doesn't belong to a commercial brand at all – but who designed it?
+One of the world's best logos doesn't belong to a commercial brand at all – but who designed it?

 Formed from five black bands that crisscross to form a traditional skein of wool, the Woolmark logo is soft, elegant and organic.
 It's perfectly suited for its purpose: representing the use of pure wool in a product.
 The logo is officially credited to Francesco Saroglia, as the winner of a design competition.
 Nothing further is known about Saroglia, however, and it's believed that Italian designer Franco Grignani was responsible for the logo.